gudzpoz/luajava/docs/threadsafety.md

 ::: tip TL;DR

-For now:
+For now, from the Java side:

 <<< ../example/src/test/java/party/iroiro/luajava/docs/ThreadExampleTest.java#synchronizedTest

+You will need to be `synchronized` if you access the same Lua state from multiple Java threads or from the Lua side (e.g., Java threads created with Lua):

+<<< ../example/src/test/resources/docs/threadExampleTest.lua

 :::

 No, we are not talking about Lua threads but OS threads.

 The short answer is, **no**, we do not guarantee thread safety.
-But you may safely access the Lua state across threads with a bit of external synchronization.
+But you may safely access the Lua state across threads with a bit of care and external synchronization.

 ## Different main states